Radbuglet/crew/README.md

     // in a parent class.
     in val spatial: Spatial;

-    // Crew doesn't need an explicit datatype defining mechanism.
-We can just inline the value
+    // Crew doesn't need an explicit value-type mechanism.
+We can just inline the value as part
-    // as part of the class.
+    // of the class.
     inline val velocity: Vec3;

+    // There is no notion of a default constructor in Crew.
+Instead, users provide a suite of
+    // static constructor methods.
     pub static fn new() -> Self {
         Self {
             velocity: Vec3.zero(),